ConorFWild/pandda_2_gemmi/docs/debugging.md

 A warning with this feature is that if the input data has changed, new datasets will be processed against the current data, not the original data.
 This could happen if, for example, new datasets have been collected.

+## How PanDDA 2 Characterizes Ground States

+PanDDA 2 differs significantly from PanDDA 1 in how it detects outlying density.

+ - **PanDDA 1**: Establishes the expected electron density around a single reference protein model from the first N datasets above a set of resolution cutoffs

+ - **PanDDA 2**: Establishes several difference possibilities for the expected electron density around each dataset based on a several sets of similar datasets above the resolution of that dataset

+The difference in how the ground state is determined has significant concequences:
+1. PanDDA 2 generates FAR more events, at least before filters, because it evaluates multiple statistical models, some of which will generate more events than PanDDA 1's statistical model because they describe the density poorly.
+2. PanDDA 2 able to detect extremely weak binding and handle hetrogenous crystal systems, but also means that it is reliant on good filtering of events in order to run quickly and present a reasonable amount of data to the user.
+3. It does not make sense to talk of a "reference" dataset in PanDDA 2: each dataset is effectively its own reference, in PanDDA 1 terminology

 ## Discovering Which Datasets Were Used to Characterize the Ground State

 The information on which datasets were used to characterize the statistical model from which the Z-map, events and event maps can be helpful in determining whether sensible ground state models were used or explaining anomalies in Z-maps or mean maps.
 This information can be found in two places: